 A Forgery arrest in Stamford, Darien, New Canaan, Ridgefield or Greenwich can lead to serious felony or misdemeanor charges against you in Connecticut criminal court.
-As top Greenwich and Stamford Connecticut criminal lawyers and attorneys will agree, the most common Forgery arrests in Connecticut arise in forged prescription drug cases as well as forged and fake ID cases in Stamford, Greenwich, Fairfield, Norwalk and Westport.
+As Connecticut criminal lawyers and attorneys will agree, the most common Forgery arrests in Connecticut arise in forged prescription drug cases as well as forged and fake ID cases in Stamford, Greenwich, Fairfield, Norwalk and Westport.
 However, no matter what the underlying accusations are, a Connecticut arrest for Forgery under must be handled with care.
 It is a crime of dishonesty, and if convicted of a Forgery crime in Connecticut, then it can detrimentally affect your immigration status as well as your employment prospects, especially if you are thinking of working the financial services or health care sectors.
 Employers simply do not want to take the chance of exposing their customers’ money, valuables and financial instruments to the threat of Forgery.
 Thus, if you are arrested for Forgery in Stamford, Greenwich, Darien, New Canaan, or anywhere else in Connecticut, then you should call a top Connecticut theft attorney right away to understand your rights and begin preparing an aggressive defense.

 Forgery in the Third Degree